Latest Developments in Our World of Consoles

 the story so far...

-The original push catch used (photo above left), involved a button which could be depressed to release the catch, and allow the operator to lift out the panel from the bottom of the extrusions.
+The original push catch used (photo above left), involved a button which could be depressed to release the catch.
+This allows the operator to lift out the panel from the bottom of the extrusions.
 At that time, a standard horizontal vent pattern was in use for ease of manufacturing.

-With advancements in software capabilities, our designers were able to create a pattern in AutoCad Inventor which could be programmed to cut the required pattern into each panel using the CNC machine.
-So, to further improve aesthetics, a circular vent pattern design was developed and adopted, which is the current standard vent pattern design (photo above centre).
+With advancements in software capabilities, our designers were able to create a pattern in AutoCad Inventor.
+This could be programmed to cut the required pattern into each panel using the CNC machine.
+A circular vent pattern design was developed and adopted to improve aesthetics.
+This is the current standard vent pattern design (photo above centre).

 Our furniture is all about customisation, and some of our clients have included this feature in their furniture.
 Here are just a few of the patterns created:

 Over the years, the removable panel has proved a hit with clients, giving them unlimited access to their consoles.
-However, we started to experience problems with warping when our consoles were left in storage or in extremes of temperature, which made the panels difficult to refit once removed.
+However, we started to experience problems with warping when our consoles were left in storage, in extremes of temperature.
+The panels proved difficult to assemble.

-Responding immediately to this issue, we looked to improve the extrusions at the top and bottom of the panel to offer better stability.
+Responding immediately to this issue, we identified that to improve the extrusions at the top and bottom of the panel would offer better stability.
 The new extrusions would help to locate the frame.
-We also upgraded the the push catch fixing.
+We also upgraded the the push catch fixing,

-In 2018, Thinking Space won government funding from the Solent Local Enterprise Partnership to create a new printing production line for our panel system.
+We won government funding from the Solent Local Enterprise Partnership in 2018, to create a new printing production line for our panel system.
 Included within the scope of the investment were the improvements to the removable panel design, with new extrusions and a new push catch.

 The new push catch, photo above right, offers an oval design with the opportunity to brand it with our logo.
-This was launched in 2019 at the World ATM Congress Exhibition and IFSEC International Exhibition and was well received by visitors.
+We launched the concept at two exhibitions: The World ATM Congress Exhibition and IFSEC International Exhibition in 2019.
+Our visitors loved it!.

 However, the vent pattern design no longer complimented the oval push catch.

-As a result, Design Manager Alastair Bark was tasked with creating the new design.
+We tasked Design Manager Alastair Bark with creating the new design.

 So how did this development evolve?

-‘One of my colleagues came up with the idea of vertical slots shaped around the new bezel to compliment it, but the slots all finished at the same height and were featureless’, explained Alastair.
+‘One of my colleagues came up with the idea of vertical slots shaped around the new bezel to compliment it.
+Unfortunately, the slots all finished at the same height and were featureless’, explained Alastair.
 ‘I thought I would add a bit of interest and variety to the heights by staggering them randomly’.

 ‘Being consciously random isn’t the easiest thing to do, so I looked at the guitar intro to one of my favourite songs for inspiration…and the pattern developed from there’.